i9wa4/jupyter-databricks-session-kernel/README.md

 ## 1. Features

 - Execute Python code entirely on Databricks clusters
-- Seamless integration with JupyterLab
+- Works with VS Code, JupyterLab, and other Jupyter frontends

 ## 2. Requirements